yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 **Azure Kubernetes Service (AKS)**

 Azure Kubernetes Service (AKS) will provide a fully managed container platform solution based on Kubernetes.
-Currently in preview, the goal of AKS will be to remove the management overhead of container orchestration clusters, allowing teams to focus on the application and core DevOps workflows relevant to the solution.
+The goal of AKS is to remove the management overhead of container orchestration clusters, allowing teams to focus on the application and core DevOps workflows relevant to the solution.

 2. Which would you recommend and why?

 Azure Kubernetes Service (AKS) is the recommended platform for the following reasons:

-1. The timeline of the solution allows for adopting AKS (currently in preview) with the expectation that it will be released before the solution will go to production.
-It is desired because it is a fully managed platform and will reduce the overhead of managing containers.
+1. Adopting AKS is desired because it is a fully managed platform and will reduce the overhead of managing containers.

 2. Ability to monitor and manage applications using a Management UI